Included in the registry

 - all legal names known to the registrar, the date a certificate was issued or reissued, the type of certificate issued (teaching, leadership or superintendent leadership certificate), and the status of those certificates

-- disciplinary decisions from a hearing committee, appeal committee and the minister's decision in situations where a certificate has been suspended or cancelled for unprofessional conduct or professional incompetence, dating back to 1990
+- disciplinary decisions from a hearing committee, appeal committee or the minister, effective January 1, 2023, where there is a finding of unprofessional conduct or professional incompetence

 The government notified teachers and teacher leaders about the registry and how to apply for an exemption in advance of the registry being made available to the public.

 The government has worked to ensure all those who submitted an exemption request in advance of the launch of the registry will not have their information included in the registry until the registrar has finished processing their request.

 Exemption requests can be made at any time.
 Once an exemption application is received through the Teacher Workforce Information System (TWINS), information related to the application will not appear in the registry while the application is pending.

 For each exemption application, the Office of the Registrar will determine whether or not an exemption is warranted, and if so, whether to grant a partial or complete exemption.
 Exemption decisions are made on a case-by-case basis and will be rare.
 Reasons for an exemption may include:

 - a disclosure does not align with another enactment in Alberta or Canada